Feasting and Foraging in the Vineyards of Carrara

 In the 1960s, Patience Gray and her partner, the sculptor Norman Mommens, traveled across Southern Europe in search of stone quarries and a simple life unspoiled by industrialized modernity.
 Along the way, Gray learned how to cook, grow, produce, and forage traditional Mediterranean foods.
 The book based on her travels, Honey From a Weed, established her as a sustainable food visionary, an early advocate of cucina povera and the slow food movement.
 In this excerpt from his biography of Gray, Fasting and Feasting, Adam Federman describes how she expanded her knowledge of traditional foods while living at La Barozza, a rundown country house near Carrara, Italy.

 Patience continued to study the edible plants and weeds of the region as well as the cultivated vegetables available in the marketplace—many of them new to her—supplementing what she had learned in Castelpoggio, Italy, and Apollonas, a village on the island of Naxos, Greece.
-Her friend composer Alvin Curran, who sometimes wandered the hillsides with Patience, said that she was always scouring the landscape for plants or fungi.
+Her friend, composer Alvin Curran, who sometimes wandered the hillsides with Patience, said that she was always scouring the landscape for plants or fungi.
 “She had this animal instinct that was absolutely astounding,” he said.

 Although they had returned to Carrara and were just a few miles as the crow flies from Castelpoggio, the plant life of the sparely cultivated vineyards surrounding La Barozza presented an array of new species.
 As she had done on Naxos, she learned from children, old peasant women, and the occasional cook or innkeeper.
 She befriended Eugenia, a young girl with “an amazing weed vocabulary,” whose father worked one of the local vineyards and who served as her guide.